-Post-Master's Certificate in Counseling
+Post-Master's Certificates in Counseling

 Post-Master's certificates are designed to meet the needs of the individual student.
 Degree requirements vary based on the length of time since obtaining your original degree, type of credentialing/licensing you are seeking and the curriculum content of your original master’s degree.
-In most cases, you will need to complete 12-21 credits of coursework.
+In most cases, you will need to complete 12-30 credits of coursework.
 In some cases, you also may need to complete a minimum of 500 hours in a relevant practicum or internship experience.